57blocks/website-article/articles/Getting Started with Reactive Programming/README.md

 landingPages: ["AI-Agentic Applications"]
 thumb: "https://s3.amazonaws.com/assets.57blocks.io/cms_uploads/illustration_tokenpad_65aea3b800.png"
 thumb_h: "./thumb_h.png"
 intro: "Users expect to see real-time data while using apps and don't want to refresh the screen.
 This is achieved by using Reactive Programming.
-In this article, you’ll explore why Reactive Programming exists and how it enables apps to update with new data in real time."
+In this article, you'll explore why Reactive Programming exists and how it enables apps to update with new data in real time."
 previousSlugs: ["reactive-programming-in-tokenpad"]
 ---